 The pump beeped a warning that an air bubble could be entering her IV tubes – that could kill her – but the line was clear, so it was a false alarm.
 But it was still a terrifying sound: it could have been real.

 A nurse who rushed in to check the line.
 She reset the pump’s alarm, and assured me that everything was all right for the moment, and that Miss Partin’s doctor would be in shortly.
 She left quickly to answer another alarm.
-I returned my attention to Wendy and told her about the coincidences in her room, and said that I’d be by her side.
+I returned my attention to Wendy and told her about the coincidences in her room, about the man responsible for quality control of her machines and IV fluids.
+I laughed gently and hoped she could hear me.
+She never understood what I did to earn my livelihood, and that was the longest I had ever tried explaining what medical device quality control was about.
+It was all I could think to talk about without crying.

 I stood beside Wendy, quietly holding her hand and unwilling to speak.
 I feared that I could not speak and restrain my slowly dripping tears, so I waited as patiently as I could, When her doctor finally entered the room I wiped my eyes and looked up at him.
 After a few formalities, he reiterated what he had said on the phone two days before: her liver had failed from alcohol abuse, the machines were keeping her body alive, and that she’d probably never wake up.
 In the morning, I would have to choose whether or not they’d remove her from her life support devices.
 If I did, she’d likely die within a few minutes.
 If I didn’t, the devices could keep her body alive for days or weeks or possibly longer.
 I thanked him for his directness, and he said he’d return the next morning at 8:00 AM.
 He left me alone with Wendy again.

 I fell to my knees and began crying before her door finished closing.
-I lifted one hand and rested it on Wendy’s forearm and let myself sob as silently as possible for a few minutes.
+I lifted one hand and rested it on her forearm and let myself sob as silently as possible for a few minutes.
 When I was able to stand, I told Wendy that I loved her and that she had done a good job raising me and that I was sorry for not visiting more often and for not realizing how sick she had been.
-I don’t know why I said all of that; she knew, and had heard me say that only two weeks before.
-Maybe I was justifying myself, because every time someone I loved was dying, all of my choices come rushimg forward as emotions of regret.
-We can all love more graciously and be kinder more consistently, and knowing it makes our lapses more poignant when we realize we’ll never have another chance.

-Visiting hours ended, but no one asked me to leave.
-I stood by her side and held her hand silently for a while.
-I tried to feel unconditional love and share it with her now, hoping that would patch the lapses.
+I paced silently and tried to stop crying and relax for almost an hour.
+Visiting hours ended, but no one asked me to leave, so I stood by her side and held her hand silently for a while.

 The nurses changed shifts, and I glanced at my watch and saw that I had almost 10 hours until her doctor would return.
-My cheeks tightened and my lips trembled and I kept starting at my watch, knowing how emotionally draining the last night with a loved one can be.
-I became overwhelmed by anticipation of the inevitable, and I fell to my knees again, bawling this time.
-I don’t know how long passed before I could stand up again and try to be there for Wendy.
-I wanted her to know I was fine, and that she was loved.
-I searched for a pun or coincidence or bit of irony that had been a source of her humor, and I said how funny it was that we had the same pulse.
-Like mother, like son!
-We laughed together, and I searched memories for things to chat about.
+I felt overwhelmed and I fell to my knees again, bawling.
+I don’t know how long passed before I could stand up again and try to be there for her.
+I wanted her to know that she was loved, and not to worry, that I’d be fine, that she had been the best mother she could have ben, and that’s why I’d be fine.

-A few hours later, I had alternated between talking and crying so many times that I was exhausted.
+A few hours passed, and I had alternated between talking and crying so many times that I was exhausted and felt that I couldn’t stay awake with Wendy much longer.
 Fortunately, a young nurse on the night shift brought me a cup of coffee.
 She said it was “nurse’s coffee,” and that she had made it extra strong.
 I thanked her and sipped from the paper cup as she checked on Wendy’s machines.
 I wrapped both hands around the cup to capture its warmth, and allowed my mind to settle.
-Hospitals can feel cold, especially when you’re fatigued, and it’s easy to forget to warm yourself.

 I asked the nurse about Wendy’s hair, because someone must have braided it after she had been connected to the machines.
 It wasn’t the style she did herself, but it looked good on her, even now.